Mark Anderson (Connecticut politician)

 Mark Anderson is an American Republican Party politician currently serving as a member of the Connecticut House of Representatives from the 62nd district, which includes the towns of Barkhamsted, Granby, Hartland, and New Hartford since 2021.

+Career

+Connecticut House of Representatives

 Anderson was first elected in 2020 after defeating Democrat Audrey Lampert.
 Anderson currently serves as a member of the Labor and Public Employees Committee, Veteran's Affairs Committee, and the Commerce Committee.